-Best Practices for Configuring EOP
+Best practices for configuring EOP

 Applies to: Exchange Online Protection

-Topic Last Modified: 2013-09-18
+Topic Last Modified: 2016-11-11

-If your organization has existing user accounts in an on-premisesActive Directory environment, you can synchronize those accounts to Windows Azure Active Directory (AD), where a copy of those accounts are stored in the cloud.
-When you synchronize your existing user accounts to Windows Azure AD, you can view those recipients on a read-only basis in the Exchange admin center (EAC).
-To learn more about the steps needed to set up directory synchronization, see Manage Recipients in EOP.
+If your organization has existing user accounts in an on-premisesActive Directory environment, you can synchronize those accounts to Azure Active Directory in the cloud.
+Using directory synchronization is recommended.
+To learn more about the benefits of using directory synchronization, and the steps for setting it up, see Manage mail users in EOP.

 Manage your content filters by reviewing and optionally changing the default settings.
 For example, you can change the action for what happens to spam-detected messages.
 If you want to pursue an aggressive approach to spam filtering, you can configure advanced spam filtering (ASF) options.
-Before setting an ASF option to on, enable it in test mode first.
-It’s recommended that organizations who are concerned about phishing turn on the SPF record: hard fail and Conditional Sender ID filtering: hard fail options.
-Learn more at Configure Content Filter Policies and Advanced Spam Filtering Options.
+We recommend that you test these options first before implementing them in your production environment (by turning them on) It’s recommended that organizations who are concerned about phishing turn on the SPF record: hard fail option.
+Learn more at Configure your spam filter policies and Advanced spam filtering (ASF) options.

-|If you are using the default content filter action, Move message to Junk Email folder, in order to ensure that this action will work with on-premises mailboxes, you must configure two Exchange Transport rules on your on-premises servers to detect spam headers added by EOP.
-For details, see Ensure that Spam is Routed to Each User's Junk Email Folder.|
+|If you are using the default content filter action, Move message to Junk Email folder, in order to ensure that this action will work with on-premises mailboxes, you must configure Exchange mail flow rules, also called transport rules, on your on-premises servers to detect spam headers added by EOP.
+For details, see Ensure that spam is routed to each user's Junk Email folder.|

-We recommend that you review the Anti-Spam Protection FAQ, including the outbound mailing best practices section, which will help ensure that your outbound mail is delivered.
+We recommend that you review the Anti-spam protection FAQ, including the outbound mailing best practices section, which will help ensure that your outbound mail is delivered.

-When you deploy a new rule to production, select one of the test modes first to see the effect of the rules.
+When you deploy a new rule to production, select one of the test modes first to see the effect of the rule.
 Once you are satisfied that the rule is working in the manner intended, change the rule mode to Enforce.

 When you deploy new rules, consider adding the additional action of Generate Incident Report to monitor the rule in action.